Wunkolo/libsai/Sai.md

 ```cpp
 const uint32_t ResDataMagic = `reso`;
 ```
 `Size` is simply the sum of all `Size` integers for each Serial Entry.
-This integer gets written specifically so that entire streams of data may be skipped.
-Such as if two streams `reso` and `lyid` were next to each other, one could skip to the `lyid` stream by reading 4-byte identifiers and skipping by `Size` amount of bytes until the identifier matches up.
+This integer gets written so that entire streams of possibly unhandled data may be skipped.
+If two streams `reso` and `lyid` were next to each other, one could skip to the `lyid` stream by reading 4-byte identifier `reso` and the 4-byte size and then skip by `Size` amount of bytes until the identifier matches up.
 A tag identifier of `0` delimites the end of a serial stream.

-C++-like Pesudo code for reading a serial stream.
+Sample code for reading a serial stream.
 ```cpp
 uint32_t CurTag;
 uint32_t CurTagSize;